itu-bdsa/lecture_notes/sessions/session_11/Slides.md

 _header: 10 minutes
 -->

-- Use the community edition of Visual Paradigm Backup: Navigate to https://online.visual-paradigm.com/)
+- For drawing: Navigate to https://app.diagrams.net/
-- From the UML elements in the bottom left, choose classes, associations, and if necessary inheritance relations.
+- **Hint:** From the UML elements in the bottom left, choose classes, associations, and if necessary inheritance relations.
 - Draft an illustration of the domain model of your _Chirp!_ application.
 - Once done, send an image to our Teams chat (all in one thread), so that we can discuss some of the diagrams.